Approximations of strongly continuous families of unbounded self-adjoint operators: Introduction

-There are two substantial difficulties in proving these theorems.
+There are two substantial difficulties in proving our results.
 If the spectrum of $\oper{A}^\lambda$ were discrete for some $\lambda$ (and therefore for all $\lambda$) we would have a natural way to construct approximations by projecting onto increasing subspaces associated to the eigenvalues of $\oper{M}^\lambda$.
 However we do not require the spectrum to be discrete, and, indeed, in the type of problems we have in mind it is not.
 This necessitates the introduction of yet another perturbation parameter, $\varepsilon$, related to the compactification of the resolvent.
-The other difficulty is in ensuring that the finite-dimensional approximations approximate the whole family of operators simultaneously.
-To this end, the compactness assumption (iv) plays a crucial role (see \autoref{rek:p} below).
+The other difficulty is in ensuring that the finite-dimensional approximations approximate the whole family of operators {uniformly in $\lambda$}.
+To this end, the compactness assumption (iv) plays a crucial role.

 We make several remarks on \autoref{thm:main} and \autoref{thm:main2} and the assumptions (i)-(v):

 \begin{remark} The compactness requirements (iv) on $\oper{P}$ are motivated by \eqref{eq:non-positive}.
 If $\oper{A}$ has a compact resolvent (e.g. when acting in $L^2(\mathbb{T}^d)\oplus L^2(\mathbb{T}^d)$ where $\mathbb{T}^d$ is the $d$-dimensional torus) we may take $\oper{P}$ to be the identity.
 Otherwise (e.g. for $L^2(\mathbb{R}^d)\oplus L^2(\mathbb{R}^d)$) if the perturbations $\oper{K}^\lambda$ are compactly supported in the sense that